 Other ways of advertising

-Your local newspapers may run a regular 'contact the experts' advertising feature.
-Finally, remember that a business vehicle can be an effective means of advertising if you have it sign-written and keep it clean and presentable.
+Remember that your vehicle can be a very effective means of advertising if you have it sign-written and keep it clean and presentable.

 Word of mouth